RALWORKS/intficpy/README.md

 At present, it is possible to develop a fully featured interactive fiction game in intficpy, but it will be easier to do so once intficpy is more fleshed out.

 # Installation
-intficpy can be downloaded, and used as a Python library.
+intficpy can be downloaded, and used as a Python library. intficpy has a PyQt5 GUI, athough it is possible to run games directly in the terminal as well.

+# License
+intficpy is distributed with a GPL license